Generic name: chloramphenicol [ klor-am-FEN-i-kol ]

 Chloramphenicol is used to treat serious infections in different parts of the body.
 It is sometimes given with other antibiotics.
 However, chloramphenicol should not be used for colds, flu, other virus infections, sore throats or other minor infections, or to prevent infections.

-Chloramphenicol should only be used for serious infections in which other medicines do not work. chloramphenicol may cause some serious side effects, including blood problems and eye problems.
+Chloramphenicol should only be used for serious infections in which other medicines do not work.
+This medicine may cause some serious side effects, including blood problems and eye problems.
 Symptoms of the blood problems include pale skin, sore throat and fever, unusual bleeding or bruising, and unusual tiredness or weakness.
-You and your doctor should talk about the good chloramphenicol will do as well as the risks of taking it .
+You and your doctor should talk about the good this medicine will do as well as the risks of taking it .

 Chloramphenicol is available only with your doctor's prescription.